Calliostoma gemmosum

 Calliostoma gemmosum is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.

 Description

 The size of the shell varies between 13 mm and 30 mm.
 The solid shell has a rather tumidly conical shape.
 The whorls are slopingly convex, densely strongly grained, here and there linearly engraved.
 The lines are obliquely minutely crenulated.
 The basal margin is obtusely rounded.
-The shell has a golden strawcolor, engraved lines chocolate-purple.
+The shell has a golden straw color, engraved lines chocolate-purple.
 It is strongly grained upon a bright golden straw-color, enlaced with engraved lines of a deep chocolate-purple.

 Distribution

 This species occurs in the Caribbean Sea off Venezuela and in the Atlantic Ocean off Brazil.